 Now things are quite different.
-The commodities boom has come to an end, domestic demand has dropped, and there is no money left for the same social and economic policies that boosted the popularity of leaders of Brazil and Venezuela.
+The commodities boom has come to an end, and there is no money left for the same social and economic policies that boost the popularity of leaders of Brazil and Venezuela.
 In the case of these two countries, the diagnosis of the problem is the same, but their abilities to solve their problems are quite different from one another.